 “And I saw in the right hand of him that sat on the throne a book written within and on the backside, sealed with seven seals.
 And I saw a strong angel proclaiming with a loud voice, Who is worthy to open the book, and to loose the seals thereof?
 And no man in heaven, nor in earth, neither under the earth, was able to open the book, neither to look thereon.
 And I wept much, because no man was found worthy to open and to read the book, neither to look thereon.
 And one of the elders said to me, Weep not: behold, the Lion of the tribe of Juda, the Root of David, has prevailed to open the book, and to loose the seven seals thereof” (Rev 5:1-5).

 “And when the seven thunders had uttered their voices, I was about to write: and I heard a voice from heaven saying to me, Seal up those things which the seven thunders uttered, and write them not” (Rev 10:4).

 The Answer from God’s Word:

-All that is recorded within the Bible is limited and unable to represent all the work of God.
-The Four Gospels have fewer than one hundred chapters altogether in which are written a finite number of happenings, such as Jesus cursing the fig tree, Peter’s three denials of the Lord, Jesus appearing to the disciples following His crucifixion and resurrection, teaching about fasting, teaching about prayer, teaching about divorce, the birth and genealogy of Jesus, Jesus’ appointment of the disciples, and so forth.
-These are but a few writings, yet man values them as treasures, even verifying the work of today against them.
-They even believe that Jesus only did so much in the time after His birth.
-It is as if they believe God can only do this much, that there can be no further work.
-Is this not ludicrous?
+The things that are recorded in the Bible are limited; they cannot represent the work of God in its entirety.
+The Four Gospels have fewer than one hundred chapters altogether, in which are written a finite number of happenings, such as Jesus cursing the fig tree, Peter’s three denials of the Lord, Jesus appearing to the disciples following His crucifixion and resurrection, teaching about fasting, teaching about prayer, teaching about divorce, the birth and genealogy of Jesus, Jesus’ appointment of the disciples, and so forth.
+However, man values them as treasures, even verifying the work of today against them.
+They even believe that all the work Jesus did in His life amounted only to so much, as if God were only capable of doing this much and nothing further.
+Is this not absurd?

 from “The Mystery of the Incarnation (1)” in The Word Appears in the Flesh